Pink Marble Countertops are Trending — What You Need to Know About These Swoon-Worthy Surfaces

 Is there anything more swoon-worthy than pink marble?
 It's got all the glamor of high-shine marble with that luxurious veining, and teamed with the glint of rosy pink, it brings a flattering, dewy glow to any room.
 Where white marble feels cooling and blue-tinged, pink marble offers real warmth.

 We've seen a few examples of pink marble used in the home recently, enough to be convinced that it's a real trend.
 But why is it having a moment in the spotlight?
 And what do we need to know before diving in?
-We speak to the designers who have included pink marble in their modern homes to discover what they wish they knew about the material beforehand.
+We speak to the designers who have included pink marble as a bathroom or kitchen countertop material in their projects to discover what they wish they knew about the material beforehand.

 What is pink marble and why is it having a moment?